awesomeWM/awesome/docs/09-options.md

  </tr>
 </table>

-Usually, modeslines have the final say of which options to enable.
+Usually, modelines have the final say of which options to enable.
 This allows `rc.lua` to be portable between computers without have to modify `~/.xinitrc` or your session files.
 However, sometime, it is useful to override these parameters.
 The most common use case is the to bump the API level to see more